rstol/md-cv/index.md

 > Teaching students and groups of students from different levels, ranging from secondary school to university at various subjects, with focus on math and natural science.

 `2019-22`
-__Self-employed, Freelance.__ Web Developer.
+__Self-employed__ Freelance Web Developer.
-> Stüürlade GmbH.
-Design, development, and deployment of website (stüürlade.ch) using React.js (Typescript), Node.js, and CSS(Tailwind.css).
+> __Stüürlade GmbH__ Design, development, and deployment of website (stüürlade.ch) using React.js (Typescript), Node.js, and Tailwind.css.

-> Weingut Stoll
+> __Weingut Stoll__
-Developed and designed the company website (weingut-stoll.ch) using React.js (Typescript), Node.js, and CSS, which sourced data from a headless CMS and a headless e-commerce back-end.
-An added custom serverless functions for functionality which required server computations.
-The goal was a user-friendly shopping experience that incorporated mobile-first and fast page loading.
+Developed and designed the company website [weingut-stoll.ch](weingut-stoll.ch) using a serverless architecture that pulls data from a content-management-system and e-commerce (_Shopify_) API.
-__Key achievement__: Total traffic increased by 78% in first x months.

-> Thea Schellhammer
+The goal was a fast user-friendly shopping experience with a mobile-first-design that is easy to customize and edit by non-technical content editors.
+My key achievement was a _total website traffic increase by 78% in the first 6 months_.

-Design and development of website (inboxyourstuff.de) using jQuery, HTML, CSS(Bootstrap) and PHP.
+> __Thea Schellhammer__ Design and development of website [inboxyourstuff.de](inboxyourstuff.de) using jQuery, HTML, CSS(Bootstrap) and PHP.

 `2019/02-2019/05`
-__Sahli Sicherheits AG__ IT-Internship
+__Sahli Sicherheits AG__ IT-Intern
-> Migrated the CRM system with its products and customer data from an old Oracle database to a new browser- based system.
-And redesigned and developed the company website (sahli-sicherheit.ch) with HTML, jQuery, CSS(Bootstrap), and PHP.
+> Migrated the company's CRM system with its product and customer data from an old Oracle database to a new browser-based system.
+And redesigned and developed the company website (sahli-sicherheit.ch) with PHP, jQuery, HTML & CSS (Bootstrap).

 ## Skills
 ### Technical